 If you check these options, you'll see the unit hit $50ish regularly.

 It's tough to pass up that kind of discount, especially when you know you're getting a reputable distortion pedal.

 While it's built for heavy road work and roughed up pedalboards, the Rat is an equally helpful studio companion, since it provides such a warm response and lengthy sustain.
 For these reasons, its presence has been heard on a lot of albums over the years.

 At a price point that's within reach of a teenager's allowance, the Rat 2 is a value-packed gold mine that has enjoyed a solid reputation over the years, is built to last and can help you in almost any musical situation where you need distortion.

 I'd consider it universally applicable to all skill levels and playing scenarios.

 Ernie Ball's volume pedals are among the most popular because of their sturdy design and wide price range.

-The VP Jr. is one of the smallest in their lineup, designed to work with both passive and active electronics, which makes a good option to pair with acoustic guitars that might be running a passive pickup system.
+The VP Jr. is one of the smallest in their lineup, designed to work with both passive and active electronics, which makes it a good option for acoustic guitars that might be running a passive pickup system.

 For volume pedals in general, the most practical use is in a live gigging situation.